rj2808/rj2808.github.io/_publications/2020-01-01-the-avian-compass-can-be-sensitive-even-without-sustained-electron-spi.md

 venue: "Proceedings of the Royal Society A"
 citation: 'Rakshit Jain, V. S. Poonia, K. Saha, D. Saha, and S. Ganguly.
 “The avian compass can be sensitive even without sustained electron spin coherence.”
 Proceedings of the Royal Society A, 2020.0778.'
 ---

-Journal article.

-**Recommended citation:** Rakshit Jain, V. S. Poonia, K. Saha, D. Saha, and S. Ganguly.
-“The avian compass can be sensitive even without sustained electron spin coherence.”
-Proceedings of the Royal Society A, 2020.0778.